Alternative energy is the answer to our climate crisis.

 Furthermore, the construction itself takes up a lot of resources and can't be reused (as opposed to solar panels and wind mills).

-Notably, the Three Gorges Dam in China has displaced about 1.3 million people and caused numerous landslides.
+Notably, the Three Gorges Dam in China has displaced about 1.2 million people and flooded hundreds of villages (Source).

 As a matter of fact, numerous protests have ensued in the hopes of stopping the construction of hydroelectric dams.